jnozzi/cocoadev.com/SiteContent/General/ExtendedAttributes.markdown

 ----
 As a follow-up and a reply to some of the above posters, I've been storing my data in both the "Finder Comment" of the file and in an extended attribute.
 However, I can never shake the feeling that my whole system is a big hackjob waiting to collapse on me.
 Long story short, I need the capability to store arbitrary information about any arbitrary file, and I need any/all of the information to be searchable via Spotlight.
 Basically...
 I put the data into the Finder comment so Spotlight sees it and indexes it; I put the data in the xattr so I can pull it back easily without too much worry that I've lost any information due to tampering with the Finder comment.

 I've also had huge trouble forcing Spotlight to re-index files.
 Even if I went the route of writing an generic importer that adds my xattr to Spotlight, I don't know how I'd go about guaranteeing that Spotlight would even re-index that file when the xattr was modified.
 Running `mdimport -f` will often have no effect whatsoever; the command will return without error but it appears to harbor some internal notion about what files actually deserve to be re-indexed and disregard the "force" flag from time to time.
-My next attempt at 'encouraging' an re-index was to use both `touch` and a Cocoa-ized touch via changeFileAttributes:atPath: with N<nowiki/>[[SFileModificationDate]].
+My next attempt at 'encouraging' an re-index was to use both `touch` and a Cocoa-ized touch via changeFileAttributes:atPath: with N<nowiki/>General/SFileModificationDate.
 Neither worked.
 For now, updating the Finder comment seems to get the job done... even if it's a dirty, dirty hack. :-/

 Any insight is very welcome.
 I'd dump the system I've got in a heartbeat if I could come up with anything better (short of reinventing the wheel).

 ----
 Since they are named Finder comments it would seem logical that asking Finder to update them (via Applescript I assume) is the most correct and reliable way as opposed to the adhoc touch/mdimport.
 ----
 The reason I tried the touch/mdimport methods was that while the Finder flawlessly updates the comments (they appear in the Get Info window right away), Spotlight does not always re-import them.
-A small amount of latency would be expected, I know, but on occasion the Spotlight database is ''never'' updated for the Finder Comments of the file until the file is physically altered somewhere down the road (ie, the image is edited, the text file appended, etc).
+A small amount of latency would be expected, I know, but on occasion the Spotlight database is *never* updated for the Finder Comments of the file until the file is physically altered somewhere down the road (ie, the image is edited, the text file appended, etc).

 So far none of my users have reported the issue... but I know it's there lurking and I haven't been able to find a 100% solution.
 ----
-Does any one knows about how [[SpotMeta]] works?
+Does any one knows about how General/SpotMeta works?
 I tried analyzing the code.
 As far as i understand it works like this.
-For all the types Initally [[SpotMeta]] importer is loaded, then this Importer loads the apple shipped importer or other importer.
-But i could not understand How the [[SpotMeta]] is made to load always?
+For all the types Initally General/SpotMeta importer is loaded, then this Importer loads the apple shipped importer or other importer.
+But i could not understand How the General/SpotMeta is made to load always?